 Through course work and experiences in this program, the student will be able to:

-The Executive Master of Business Administration (EMBA) Program consists of twelve EMBA graduate-level courses taken over a nineteen-month schedule; one course will include an international component.
+The Executive Master of Business Administration (EMBA) Program consists of twelve EMBA graduate-level courses taken over a eighteen-month schedule; one course will include an international component.
 The degree earned from the EMBA program is the Master of Business Administration (MBA).

 Students will enter the program as a cohort to complete the twelve required courses (36 semester hours).
 Students must have a minimum of five years management experience or five years in a private professional practice or five years experience as a business entrepreneur before entering the EMBA Program.
 Any student's graduate courses in business taken at another institution will not transfer into the EMBA Program at Wesleyan.